 2. Section 1201 Outlaws Circumvention Without Regard to Copyright Infringement-Section 1201 goes much further than nullifying the Betamax holding.
 It does not even require that the "circumvention" be in aid of copyright infringement.
 Section 1201 outlaws devices that do not meet its vague design standards, without any requirement that the so-called "circumventing" use is a copyright infringement.
 So, while the fair use rights of librarians, scholars, computer software engineers and others are not attacked directly, they are also effectively nullified because these users will not be able to obtain the devices that allow them to exercise these rights.
 The measure would deny to technical, scholastic, and other creative users the hardware and software tools necessary to do their work, whether or not that work would infringe any copyright right of any proprietor.
-3. The 1201(d) "Sayings Clause" Saves Nothing and Nobody-Much has been

 3. The 1201(d) "Savings Clause" Saves Nothing and Nobody-Much has been made of the so-called "savings clause," Section 1201(d), which purports to preserve existing user rights, including fair use.
 This provision is simply irrelevant to the actual damage done by Section 1201.
-If a device is banned on the basis of its use to "circumvent" some technological protection measure, the user never gets to make any use of it, fair or otherwise.
+If a device is banned on the basis of its use to any use of it, fair or otherwise.